Insights: Articles & Resources by Oliver Inc.

-Here are some important elements of design to consider as you create your next line of products.
+Now, let's delve into some critical elements of design to consider as you develop your next line of cannabis products.

-As with pharmaceuticals, packaging in the cannabis and CBD industries is heavily regulated, with stringent requirements.
-Brands have to balance eye-grabbing visuals with vital consumer information.
-You can’t just slap an attractive design on a box.
-It must be compliant with federal, state, and local regulations.
+As with pharmaceuticals, packaging design in the cannabis and CBD industries is heavily regulated, with stringent requirements.
+Cannabis and weed packaging design must be compliant with federal, state, and local regulations.
+Instead of merely slapping an attractive design on a folding carton, brands must figure out a way to balance eye-catching visuals with vital consumer information.

 For reference, here’s a handy guide from Leafly, a website dedicated to cannabis use and education, detailing state-by-state packaging and labeling laws.
 While there are certainly some nationwide similarities, each state takes its own approach, and you’ll want to further investigate to ensure you’re acting within the law.

-There are several types of regulatory requirements you need to consider for cannabis packaging and labeling.
+Digging a bit deeper, there are several types of regulatory requirements you need to understand for cannabis packaging design and labeling.

 Display or Storage of Cannabis Products

-For example, in Washington State, all cannabis products must be stored behind a counter or similar barrier to ensure customers do not have direct access to the product.
-If consumers can’t easily handle your product, as they would in a more conventional industry, you may want to emphasize how a product looks sitting untouched in a glass counter display.
+For example, in Washington State, all cannabis products must be stored behind a dispensary counter or similar barrier to ensure customers do not have direct access to your items.
+If consumers can’t easily handle your product, as they would in a more conventional industry, you may want to emphasize how they look sitting untouched in a glass counter display.

-In California, for instance, cannabis products must be packaged in child-resistant packaging.
-So, you must factor in the relevant materials and layers that can meet this standard.
-This might include tamper-proof measures, such as something heat sealed with no easy-open tabs or flaps, making products difficult for a child to open.
+Meanwhile, in California, cannabis and weed products in dispensaries must be enclosed in child-resistant packaging.
+So, it’s critical to factor in the relevant materials and layers that can meet this standard.
+This might include tamper-proof measures, such as heat-sealed packaging with no easy-open tabs or flaps, which make products more difficult for a child to open.

 For consumer safety, vital information must be included on your labels, such as the ingredients, warnings, health risks, impairment of abilities, proper dosage, or batch number and barcode to identify where the product was manufactured or processed.

-Additionally, you may have requirements for separate label sections.
-California, for example, demands cannabis manufacturers include a “primary label” and “informational label” for medical cannabis.
+Additionally, you might have to adhere to standards for separate label sections.
+California, for example, demands that suppliers include a “primary label” and “informational label” for medical cannabis.

 Certain visual features must also be avoided when producing cannabis packaging and labeling.
-Drawing from California regulations, again, label content cannot be designed to appeal to anyone under age 21.
+Again drawing from California regulations, label content cannot be designed to appeal to anyone under age 21.
 This includes cartoons, any imitation of candy packaging, or any phrases, likeness to image, or characters that are popularly used to advertise to children.

-Your state may also not allow you to claim any health or other physical benefits from using cannabis.
+Your state may also not allow you to claim any health or other physical benefits from using cannabis products.

 Decorative Effects & Packaging Materials

-So whether tinctures, capsule boxes, or folding cartons, you want decorative effects that capture attention, convey your brand’s values, and function to protect and preserve cannabis during display, storage, and beyond.
-Packaging and labeling can add incredible value to your product.
+Whether tinctures, capsule boxes, or folding cartons, you want decorative effects that capture attention, convey your brand’s values, and function to protect and preserve cannabis during display, storage, and beyond.
+In fact, savvy packaging and labeling can add incredible value to your product.

 Here are a few design elements worth considering.